wearscript/weariverse/README.md

 5. Add whatever tags you feel are appropriate, someday we might have a script search that uses them.
 6. Submit a Pull Request.
 Someone on the WearScript team will review your script, help you get it signed if needed, and will categorize your script.

+##Deploying

+If you just need to get the latest copy on gh-pages, run `rake`.
+It will update the app metadata and then compile the site.

 ##Running locally

 The site is powered via Middleman and is the standard configuration, with deployment on gh-pages.